Olabisi-Balogun/IT_Professionals_Degree_Analysis/README.md

 The files used are the dataset folder which can be downloaded from the link below and the python jupyter notebook contains the code for the analysis.

-## Inspecting the Code"
+## Running the Code:
-When going through the code, change the file path presented to the path where you store the downloaded data.
+If you want to run the code, change the file path presented to the path where you store the downloaded data.